Luanda museum

 Reptiles & Insects

-Snakes, lizards and extensive insect displays — fascinating for kids and students.
+Snakes, lizards and extensive insect displays that are especially fascinating for children and students.

 Shells & Butterflies

-Beautiful collections, including cowries historically used as currency on West Africa’s coast.
+Beautiful collections, including cowries once used as currency along the West African coast.

 The Building

-A purpose-built, 3-storey museum (1956) close to the former Kinaxixe market square.
+A purpose-built three-storey museum from 1956, close to the former Kinaxixe market square.

 For families & students